eashang1/a_stuck_wizard/README.md

 # Sledgehammer Stack
-Uses a De Bruijn sequence arrangement of a deck of cards to perform a magic trick
+Uses a de Bruijn sequence arrangement of a deck of cards to perform a magic trick

 Before the trick:

-1) Prearrange your deck in the order listed here: https://docs.google.com/document/d/1KnhTf7GuQRqbklYCb3yejZ6yp79OneqwasQUdjZT0sQ/edit?usp=sharing
+1) Arrange your deck in the order listed here: https://docs.google.com/document/d/1KnhTf7GuQRqbklYCb3yejZ6yp79OneqwasQUdjZT0sQ/edit?usp=sharing

 2) Go to https://eashang1.github.io/sledgehammer_stack and press 'w' to get to the page that will take input.